wentam/bottom-bracket/README.typ

 eachother very cleanly.

-The extant system manifests a progressive, recursive degradation of representational integrity via multidimensional semantic leakage cascades, which induce ontological permeability across hierarchical abstraction strata.
-This systemic semantic entropy propagates through interstitial layers, culminating in a compounded ontological dissonance that destabilizes composability vectors and subverts the hermeneutic closure of conceptual encapsulations.
-Compounding this, the retro-encabulator’s asynchronous differential girdle coupling exhibits phase detractors that further exacerbate abstractionic efflux, intensifying cross-layer interpretive disambiguities and precipitating epistemic dissonance within the meta-representational schema.
-Such abstractionic efflux exacerbates cross-layer interpretive disambiguities, precipitating epistemic dissonance within the meta-representational schema.
+The extant system manifests a progressive, recursive degradation of representational integrity via multidimensional semantic leakage cascades, #text(0.9em)[which induce ontological permeability across hierarchical abstraction strata.
+This systemic semantic entropy propagates through] #text(0.78em)[interstitial layers, culminating in a compounded] #text(0.7em)[ontological dissonance that destabilizes composability vectors and subverts the hermeneutic closure of conceptual encapsulations.
+Compounding this, the retro-encabulator’s asynchronous differential girdle  coupling exhibits phase detractors that further exacerbate abstractionic efflux,] #text(0.58em)[intensifying cross-layer interpretive disambiguities and precipitating epistemic dissonance within the meta-representational schema.]

 Sorry about that.
 Anyway.

-By contrast, mathematics has largely evolved in a more bottom-up fashion.
+In contrast to some fields, mathematics has largely evolved in a more bottom-up fashion.
 Each abstraction is built upon the previous, resulting in a ruthlessly logical and clean system.

 These examples illustrate how bottom-up abstraction tends to yield a design that is less susceptible to semantic inconsistency across layers (less "abstraction leakage").